CMUL8/IndicJevBench/docs/DATASHEET.md

 **How was the data collected?**
 - MASSIVE: Official test split downloaded from the MASSIVE dataset card on HuggingFace.
-- Banking77: English test set translated offline using NLLB on an H200 GPU.
+- Banking77: English test set translated offline using NLLB.
 - COMI-LINGUA: Official test split downloaded from HuggingFace.
 - Synthetic: Generated via OpenRouter API using Qwen3-235B-A22B and DeepSeek-Chat-V3-0324.